-Despite rising insurance costs being one of the driving factors prompting the introduction of proportionate liability legislation, the true impact of joint and several liability on changes in the liability insurance market is uncertain.
-It has been argued that there is no actual evidence of the effect of either system of liability on insurance affordability.21
+uncertain.
+It has been argued that there is no actual evidence of the effect of either system of liability on insurance affordability.

-The scope of the Proportionate Liability regime
+The Scope of the Proportionate Liability Regime

 The Ipp Review of the Law of Negligence and subsequent reforms were aimed at amending and developing the law of negligence.
 Perhaps due to that focus, their application in the sphere of contracts and contract law has continued to remain unclear.
-The State which has enacted a regime most consistent with the intention of the original Review of the Law of Negligence22 is Queensland.
-Under the Civil Liability Act 2003 (Qld), an 'apportionable claim'- that is one which may be the subject of apportionment among parties, is clearly restricted to circumstances of 'a breach of a duty of care'.
-23 The language of the provisions clearly identifies that the Act is to apply in circumstances of negligence by defining the application of the Act to claims for economic loss or damage to property.24 a claim for economic loss or damage to property in an action for damages arising from a failure to take reasonable care, but not including any claim arising out of personal injury.
+The State which has enacted a regime most consistent with the intention of the original Review of the Law of Negligence is Queensland.
+Under the Civil Liability Act 2003 (Qld), an "apportionable claim" - that is one which may be the subject of apportionment among parties, is clearly restricted to circumstances of "a breach of a duty of care".
+The language of the provisions clearly identifies that the Act is to apply in circumstances of negligence by defining the application of the Act to claims for economic loss or damage to property.

-However, legislative language adopted in NSW,25 which is more representative of the legislation enacted in other states,26 shows an intention for the proportionate liability regime to go beyond the tort of negligence and operate more broadly.
+However, legislative language adopted in NSW, which is more representative of the legislation enacted in other states, shows an intention for the proportionate liability regime to go beyond the tort of negligence and operate more broadly.
 Or at a minimum, the ambiguity of the language adopted in those states has enlivened debate as to the scope of operation of the Act.

-In NSW, the Civil Liability Act 2002 (NSW) defines 'apportionable claims' as:27
+In NSW, the Civil Liability Act 2002 (NSW) defines "apportionable claims" as: